agonzalezramos/Spotify-Recommender/README.md

 ## EDA

-  We created 2 lists: One based on all the songs that I have liked along the years (df_SI), and other one based in all genres that I really do not like as “Reggaeton” and “Cumbia 420” (DF_NO).
+  We created 2 lists: One based on all the songs that I have liked along the years (df_SI), and other one based in all genres that I really do not like as “Reggaeton” and “Cumbia 420” (df_NO).
 Each of them has 400 songs, and here there are some facts about ther features.

   ![alt text](https://github.com/agonzalezramos/Spotify-Recommender/blob/main/img1.png?raw=true)
   ![alt text](https://github.com/agonzalezramos/Spotify-Recommender/blob/main/img2.png?raw=true)